 Being an effective, plugged-in, 21st-century media professional requires active participation in the news ecosystem.
 To serve the needs of digital audiences — and to make yourself stand out in the eyes of potential employers — you need to get in the habit of tweeting in a way that shows you are savvy about using social media for professional purposes.

-If you already have a Twitter account and protect your tweets, I would encourage you to 1) unprotect your account or 2) create a separate account for your journalistic identity.
-Savvy Twitter users (and certainly most journalists who use Twitter) understand that those who protect their tweets are missing the point of what Twitter is all about – a public, transparent, on-the-record forum to exchange information and ideas.
+If you already have a Twitter account and protect your tweets, I would encourage you to 1) unprotect your account or 2) create a separate account for your professional identity.
+Savvy Twitter users (and certainly most media pros who use Twitter) understand that those who protect their tweets are missing the point of what Twitter is all about – a public, transparent, on-the-record forum to exchange information and ideas.
 You want to get noticed on Twitter.
 It’s part of building your personal online brand.

 Assignment: Make your first Power Tweet

 You have 20 required Power Tweets* this semester.
 You will post the permalinks on your personal page here on the course blog.
 Not only will we respect Mark Briggs’ 80/20 Rule, we’ll take it even further — 100 percent of your tweets will be acts of participation.
 (Of course, I also encourage you to make a habit of promoting your own work … but self-promotion is not the same thing as a Power Tweet.)

 *Power Snaps or IGs also are acceptable for up to 10 of your required Power Tweets.

 THIS IS NOT BUSY WORK.
 Power Tweets help you get noticed and can even help you land a job, as past students in this class have discovered.
 But for that to happen, you must tweet with purpose.